Our free discover days give young people a feel for study at university level.

-If you find these kinds of questions interesting, then come along to the Philosophy Discover Day and find out more.
+If you find these kinds of questions interesting, then come along to Discover Philosophy and find out more!

-Find out more, and register to attend the Discover Sociology Day on 28 June 2017:
+Find out more, and register to attend the Discover Philosophy Day on Wednesday 26 June 2019:

 Students were able to get a taste of the thinking involved at undergraduate level and I think this was the key thing they’ll take away from today.
 The subject focus was good and sustained too.Teacher / Discover Philosophy Day